Quality of working life: Hackman and Oldham (1976)

 They suggested that such needs have to be addressed if employees are to experience high quality of working life.

 Taylor (1979)

-In contrast to such theory based models, Cooper & Mumford (1979) more pragmatically identified the essential components of quality of working life as basic extrinsic job factors of wages, hours and working conditions, and the intrinsic job notions of the nature of the work itself.
-They suggested that a number of other aspects could be added, including:
+In contrast to such theory-based models, Cooper & Mumford (1979) more pragmatically identified the essential components of quality of working life as basic extrinsic job factors of wages, hours, and working conditions, and the intrinsic job notions of the nature of the work itself.
+They suggested that several other aspects could be added, including: